 In tandem with the development of the online Toolkit, preparation for redeveloping and updating the SPHE curriculum has begun.
 Updated curricula will be developed for Primary, Junior Cycle and Senior Cycle.
-It is expected that a revised Junior Cycle specification will be completed by the end of 2022, following a period of public consultation.
-Updated specifications for primary and senior cycle will follow immediately afterwards.
+A revised Junior Cycle specification, following a period of public consultation has been approved by NCCA Council ahead of being submitted for Ministerial approval.
+It is intended to implement the updated Junior Cycle SPHE specification in schools from September 2023.
+Work on Senior Cycle specifications has begun and it is expected to be available for public consultation in Q3 2023.
+A background paper was already published for consultation in October last year.